 - potentially exposed stock are vaccinated

 - dead animals are safely disposed of (usually by burning)

-- contaminated sites disinfected.
+- contaminated sites are disinfected.

-The quarantine is not released until at least 20 days have elapsed since the last anthrax case and at least 20 days have passed since the last round of vaccinations on the property (whichever is later).
+The quarantine is not released until at least 20 days have passed since the last anthrax case and at least 20 days have passed since the last round of vaccinations on the property (whichever is later).

 If you are in an anthrax-prone area you should contact us if you wish to undertake voluntary preventive vaccination against anthrax.

 Very few human cases of anthrax have been reported in Victoria.